Learn more about the safety and efficacy of silicone gel in the treatment of the different types of scars.

 What is Silicone Gel?

 Silicone gel is an ultra-thin silicone gel that is applied to scars.
 It’s an over-the-counter treatment for different types of scars.
-You’ll need to wear it 24 hours per day to achieve your desired aesthetic goals.
+However, you’ll need to wear it 24 hours a day to achieve your desired aesthetic goals.

-Dr Briggs recommends patients use Strataderm to treat scars post-surgically, Strataderm is available in clinic for purchase for your convenience.
+Furthermore, Dr Briggs recommends patients use Strataderm to treat scars post-surgically.
+For your convenience, you can purchase Strataderm in our clinic.

 An overwhelming body of clinical evidence suggests that silicone gel can significantly improve the appearance of surgical scars through the following mechanisms:

-- Reduces wound tension: Silicone gel transfer tension from the wound edges to the silicone, which provides an ideal environment for normal scar formation because this mechanism reduces the risk of additional damage to the scar area.
+- Silicone gel transfer tension from the wound edges to the silicone, which provides an ideal environment for normal scar formation because this mechanism reduces the risk of additional damage to the scar area.

-- Aids in the alignment of structural proteins: Proper alignment of structural proteins during the wound healing phase is known to prevent the formation of raised scars.
+- Proper alignment of structural proteins during the wound healing phase is known to prevent the formation of raised scars.
 By creating friction between the sheet and the skin, silicone gel generates a negatively charged static electric field that aids in the proper alignment of structural proteins.

 What Types of Scars can benefit from the Application of Silicone Gel?

-Specific scars on any part of the body can benefit from a silicone strip application.
+Specific scars on any part of the body can benefit from a silicone gel application.
+These include the following;

-1. Hypertrophic scars: These scars are thick, wide, and are usually raised or elevated.
+1. Hypertrophic scars: These scars are both, thick and wide, and are usually also raised or elevated.

 2. Keloid scars: These are large, elevated scars that can be skin-coloured, pinkish, reddish, or darker than the surrounding skin.